Half-way into the fourth trimester, your 6 week old growing baby is adjusting to the world more and more each week.

-You have probably seen a fleeting smile on your baby’s face in the first weeks – more likely as they were sleeping.
-Many people describe these smiles as a result of “gas”.
-We now know that these first smiles are a reflex.
-Babies have even been seen to smile before birth in the womb!
+You’ve probably seen a fleeting smile on your baby’s face in the first weeks – more likely while he was sleeping.
+Many people describe these smiles as a result of ‘gas’.
+We now know these first smiles aren’t really ‘proper’ smiles but reflex actions.
+Babies have even been seen to ‘smile’ in the womb before birth.

-The first social smile may be seen at around the six week mark.
-This delightful milestone will be in response to your smile or your voice.
-This is just the beginning of your baby learning how to interact with you and is such an exciting start of your relationship and sharing of emotions.
+This is just the beginning of your baby’s learning about how to interact with you.
+It’s an exciting start to your relationship and the sharing of emotions.

 Play and baby’s development

-Your 6 week old baby’s immature brain is wiring itself for all sorts of future development.
+At 6 weeks of age, your baby’s immature brain is wiring itself for all sorts of future development.
 You’ll be seeing some of that earlier wiring starting to connect.

-Those vague arm movements are the early attempts of deliberate movement–being successful at getting his hands to his mouth are the beginnings of purposeful gross motor skills.
+The vague arm movements you see are the early attempts at deliberate movement.
+Your baby’s successful attempts to get her hands to her mouth are the beginnings of purposeful gross motor skills.

-You might see your little one getting excited as you bring him near the breast or show him his bottle – he is beginning to predict what happens next.
+At the 6 week mark, you might also see your little one getting excited as you bring her near the breast or show her a bottle; she is beginning to predict what happens next.

-Signs of overstimulation and that baby may need a break:
+Signs of overstimulation and that baby might need a break:

-- jerking or startle when there hasn’t been a fast movement or loud sound
+- Jerking or appearing startled when there hasn’t been a fast movement or loud sound

-- turning their head away or simply closing their eyes
+- Turning the head away or simply closing her eyes

-You and your baby are continuing to become in sync with one another.
-You’re seeing your baby a bit more alert and interactive with each passing week, a lovely reward for all your hard work thus far!
+You and your baby are continuing to be more in sync with one another.
+With each passing week you see your baby a little more alert and interactive.
+It’s a lovely reward for all your hard work so far.